 CONCLUSION: After cryoablation, there was increased echogenicity at US and increased density at mammography; these findings were observed in areas that approximated location and size of the ice ball.
 Tumor size, mammographic density, and US characteristics may be indicators of likelihood of complete cryoablation.”

-“Conclusion: The present research and clinical results have established a new level in breast cancer surgery.
+“Conclusion: The present research and clinical results have established a new level in BC surgery.
 The innovative modern cryosurgery is challenged a novel standard for current and future invasive oncology.”